-All staff should be aware of the indicators, which may signal those players are at risk from, or are involved with serious violent crime.
-These may include increased absence from the academy, a change in friendships or relationships with older individuals or groups, a significant decline in performance, signs of self-harm or a significant change in wellbeing, or signs of assault or unexplained injuries.
-Unexplained gifts or new possessions could also indicate that players have been approached by, or are involved with, individuals associated with criminal networks or gangs.
+All staff should be aware of the indicators, which may signal that students are at risk from, or are involved with serious violent crime.
+These may include increased absence from college, a change in friendships or relationships with older individuals or groups, a significant decline in performance, signs of self-harm or a significant change in wellbeing, or signs of assault or unexplained injuries.
+Unexplained gifts or new possessions could also indicate that students have been approached by, or are involved with, individuals associated with criminal networks or gangs.